-Your tuition for Recital session includes 30-weeks of instruction, simple costume, prop, or accessory for the Winter Showcase, Spring Recital costume and tights (if applicable), a recital t-shirt and a digital download of all performances.
-The Multiple class discount will be applied to the instruction portion of the class fees.
+Your tuition for Fall session includes 12-weeks of instruction, simple costume, prop, or accessory and concludes with an informal winter showcase.

+Recital session tuition includes a recital t-shirt, recital costume, 2 recital tickets and a digital download of all performances.
+Discounted classes include class instruction and recital costume only.